helm/charts/stable/lamp/README.md

 ### PHP and HTTPD Containers

 The PHP container is at the heart of the LAMP chart.
 By default, the LAMP chart uses the official PHP container from docker hub with PHP version 7.1.
 You can also use your own PHP container, which needs to have the official PHP container at its base.
 FPM is enabled by default, this creates an additional HTTPD container which routes PHP request via FCGI to the PHP container.
-Set `php.fpm_enabled` to false to work with the official `php:apache` image.
+Set `php.fpmEnabled` to false to work with the official `php:apache` image.

-> **Note**: If you are using a custom container, be sure to use the official `php:apache` or `php:fpm` containers at its base and set `php.fpm_enabled` accordingly
+> **Note**: If you are using a custom container, be sure to use the official `php:apache` or `php:fpm` containers at its base and set `php.fpmEnabled` accordingly

 | Parameter | Description | Default |
 | - | - | - |